 - Fresh-water fishing regulations are throughout BC and you do require a fishing license.
 Visit Boating & Fishing for more information on fishing in Boundary Country

-- Expect a variety of surfaces along the Dewdney, Kettle Valley Rail, and Trans Canada Trails.
+- Expect a variety of surfaces along the Dewdney, Kettle Valley Rail, and Great Trails.
 Visit Trails for information on hiking and mountain biking in Boundary Country

 - Provincial Parks where they have drive-in camping are generally open for camping from early May to late September.
 Check BC Parks listings for detailed opening and closing times

 - Prepare yourself for wildlife encounters.
 You can purchase bear bells at local shops

 - Because mosquitoes are a fact of life in the Interior of BC, you need to be prepared.
 Bring repellent and lightweight, long-sleeved clothing and netting for protection

 - Be Prepared – Have a Plan